This is a guide on axolotl care. Here you can read all about axolotl and how to best keep them as pets.

 Here is a great article on reasons why it might be shedding and what to do about it: Why Is My Axolotl Shedding?
 7 Reasons Why & What to Do!

-The minimum aquarium size for a single axolotl is 15 to 20 gallons.
-Bigger is always better!
+For your axolotl’s home, size matters more than you might think.
+A single axolotl demands a space that can hold at least 20 gallons of water, offering sufficient room for swimming and exploring.
 An optimal size would be 40 to 50 gallons.
+With larger tanks promoting better water quality, it prevents the buildup of harmful substances.
+A tank of this size also accommodates the necessary equipment, like a filter and plants, without crowding your axolotl.
+Opting for a spacious habitat right from the start lays the groundwork for a healthy, joyous pet.
 They do not require a land area as they do not leave the water, so you can fill the aquarium most of the way up.
 More water available helps with water quality as they can be messy.

-If you want two axolotls in the same aquarium, I would recommend at least 50 gallons, but preferably even bigger.
+If you want two axolotls in the same aquarium, I would recommend at least 50 gallons.

 You will also need a secure lid for your enclosure so they cannot accidentally jump out.
 They have small lungs and can survive a short while out of water, but not very long as they will dry out quickly.